wesleycamargo/azure-docs.pt-br/articles/mobile-services/mobile-services-dotnet-backend-windows-store-dotnet-leaderboard.md

 - A URL do serviço
 - A chave do aplicativo

-Você pode obter ambos no Portal de Gerenciamento do Azure.
-No Portal de Gerenciamento, clique em **Serviços Móveis**, em seguida, clique no serviço móvel.
+Você pode obter ambos no portal clássico do Azure.
+No portal, clique em **Serviços Móveis** e no serviço móvel.
 A URL de serviço é listada na guia do painel.
 Para obter a chave do aplicativo, clique em **Gerenciar Chaves**.

 ![][16]

 No diálogo **Gerenciar teclas de acesso**, copie o valor chave do aplicativo.

 ![][17]

 Passe a URL do Serviço e a chave do aplicativo ao construtor **MobileServiceClient**.

     sealed partial class App : Application